RichCaloggero/audio-components/README.md

 ## Composed Elements

-### XTC
+### `audio-xtc`

-The audio-xtc element wraps a network made from audio-components into a single element.
+The `audio-xtc` element wraps a network made from audio-components into a single element.
-This is a good mechanism of abstraction, although it coes require some development setup and understanding of polymer.
+This is a good mechanism of abstraction, although it does require some development setup and understanding of polymer.
 However, following the pattern here can make it fairly simple to develop new elements fairly painlessly.

+### `audio-equalizer`

+This implements a graphic equalizer.
+It uses `audio-filter`, with type set to "peaking" and all UI controls hidden accept for gain.
+A reset control is added to quickly reset all bands back to zero gain.

-### Reverb
+### `audio-reverb`

-The audio-reverb element is based on audio-convolver and a publically impulse library which is distributed with this project.
+The audio-reverb element is based on audio-convolver and a public domain impulse library which is distributed with this project.